steviecg02/sync-airbnb/README.md

-# Airbnb Metrics Poller
+# sync-airbnb

-A modular pipeline for polling Airbnb's internal GraphQL API to collect listing performance metrics — cleanly structured for maintainability, testing, and future expansion.
+A production-grade data pipeline for extracting, normalizing, and storing Airbnb insights via private GraphQL endpoints.

+While the initial focus is on performance metrics (e.g. conversion rate, visibility, page views), the system is architected to support additional data types—such as reservations, payouts, listing content, guest messages, and reviews—via the same polling and ingestion framework.

+Built for extensibility, testability, and deployment in modern environments like Render, Docker, or your own cron scheduler.

 ---

-## 🔧 What It Does
+## ✅ What This Does

-This project:
+This system:

-- Fetches your Airbnb listing IDs
+- Authenticates with Airbnb using session cookies and custom headers
+- Pulls:
+  - **Listing metadata** via `ListingsSectionQuery`
-- Pulls **search + booking metrics** (e.g. conversion rate, impressions) from Airbnb's private APIs
+  - **Conversion metrics** via `ChartQuery` (e.g. impressions, conversion rate)
-- Supports both `ListOfMetricsQuery` and `ChartQuery`
+  - **Visibility metrics** via `ListOfMetricsQuery` (e.g. CTR, page views)
+- Aligns query windows to **Sunday–Saturday weeks**
+- Respects Airbnb’s 180-day offset limit (+2-day adjustment)
-- Normalizes the results into structured rows
+- Normalizes raw JSON responses into structured rows
-- (Coming soon) Inserts into a Postgres database
+- Inserts data into a **Postgres + TimescaleDB schema**
+- (Optional) Runs as a **daily cron job** in Docker

 ---